Chipotle's earnings beat estimates on higher prices, digital boost

 Sales from restaurants open for at least 13 months rose 13.4%, beating analysts’ estimate of 9.52%, according to IBES data from Refinitiv.

-New menu items also played a role in Chipotle’s continuing growth, including its Lifestyle Bowls.
+New menu items also boosted sales, including carne asada, which launched in September as a temporary ingredient.

-Carne asada launched in September as a temporary menu option, but the premium steak has been so popular that the company’s supply chain team “is exploring options to see if we can add this as a permanent menu item at some point in the future,” Niccol said.
+The premium steak has been so popular that now the company’s supply chain team “is exploring options to see if we can add this as a permanent menu item at some point in the future,” Niccol said.

+He also hinted at opening up Chipotle’s partnerships with the delivery platforms DoorDash and Postmates to allow more people to access its bowls, burritos and tacos.

+“When the right opportunity presents itself, we’ll figure out whether we bring on additional players,” he said.
+“We’re open to it.”

 Excluding one-time items, the company earned $2.86 per share, compared with estimates of $2.75.